Async

 SeaORM ➕ GraphQL = 🧭 Seaography

-With Seaography, you can easily launch a GraphQL server from SeaORM entities!
+With Seaography, you can quickly develop and launch a fully-fledged GraphQL server!

 Meet Terres, our official mascot